Major Course of Study

 First-year students should select electives that best suit their individual needs.
 There are several hundred subjects without prerequisites that are especially appropriate for first-year students.
 However, in general, any subject offered by the Institute is open to all students, provided they satisfy the prerequisites.

-Students may earn a bachelor's degree with two majors by successfully completing the GIRs and the departmental requirements for each major.
-To add a second major, a student must apply to the Committee on Curricula (COC) by Add Date of his or her penultimate term.
-Applications submitted after this deadline will be considered by the COC at its discretion on a case-by-case basis.
+Students may earn a bachelor's degree with up to two majors by successfully completing the GIRs and the departmental requirements for each major.
+To add a second major, a student must apply to the Committee on Curricula (CoC) by Add Date of their penultimate term.
+Applications submitted after this deadline will be considered by the CoC at its discretion on a case-by-case basis.

 Students must select a second major in a different area from the primary major.
 Students pursuing a double major may also complete up to two minors, but a minor may not be taken in the same area as either of the major programs.

-For details on eligibility, deadlines, and procedures, see the COC website.
+For details on eligibility, deadlines, and procedures for double majors, see the CoC website.